geekgirljoy/GPT-Neo-GUI/README.md

 ### If you press generate and never get any output other than your input.

-You input prompt is probably too long, try shortening it OR increase the Max Length in the GPT-NEO GUI settings.
+Your input prompt is probably too long, try shortening it OR increase the Max Length in the GPT-NEO GUI settings.

 ![GPT-NEO Settings](gui/repo/GUI_3.jpg)